n4demo/learn-to-containerise/README.md

 # Audience
 Developers, Solution Architects

-# Migrating web applications into Docker images
+# Migrating Applications into Docker images
 The purpose of this training course is to remove the magic associated with containerising an application, running and deploying to a container registry.
 This course shows how to containerise: